Skip to content

 Mention comparisons to books the agent represents or enjoys

-Comparisons, or ‘comps’, are a great way of telling a literary agent what your book involves.
+Comparable titles, or ‘comps’, are a great way of telling a literary agent what your book involves.
 Find books that contain similar elements, from plotlines and concepts to specific tropes or character journeys.

 Ideally, you want to pick books that your agent is familiar with, so anything published by big publishers or that have won prestigious awards.
 If you have read anything the agent represents, try to find a similarity to your book too.